Configuration

 ... }

-The following list shows all available options for video containers.
+The following list documents all available options for video containers.

 faststart